-The South Australian expert Advisory Group on Antimicrobial Resistance (SAAGAR) was established in 2008 to champion the adoption of antimicrobial stewardship programs and advise on the types of programs and components that will be most useful for South Australian hospitals.
+The South Australian expert Advisory Group on Antimicrobial Resistance (SAAGAR) was established in 2008 to oversee and support the implementation of antimicrobial stewardship programs in South Australia

-SAAGAR is one of SA Health’s medicines committees, accountable to the Minister for Health and Ageing via the South Australian Medicines Advisory Committee (SAMAC).
+SAAGAR is one of SA Health’s medicines committees, accountable to the Minister for Health and Wellbeing via the South Australian Medicines Advisory Committee (SAMAC).

 The SAAGAR Terms of Reference (PDF 272KB) is reviewed by the committee annually to ensure ongoing relevance of the committee structure and function.

 SAAGAR is scheduled to meet five times per year.
 2022 dates are as scheduled:

 SAAGAR membership consists of individuals with infectious diseases, pharmacy and microbiology expertise, and includes representation from each of SA Health’s Local Health Network (LHN) AMS Committees and private hospital organisations.
 Other members include representatives from public health, safety and quality and information technology.

 The AMS committee within each LHN provide local governance and oversight of stewardship activities within their respective health services.
 Please e-mail HealthAntibio@sa.gov.au for details.

 The 2020-2021 SAAGAR Annual Report (PDF 323KB) is available to view.

 The 2019-2020 SAAGAR Annual Report is available to view.